esteinig/vircov/README.md

 ## Performance

-Alignments with `minimap2`; peak memory use is based on aligned interval records after applying filters during parsing.
+Alignments conducted with `minimap2 -c -x sr` (PAF) and `minimap2 -ax sr` (SAM/BAM, all sequences) or `minimap2 --sam-hits-only -ax sr` (SAM/BAM, only aligned sequences).
+Peak memory use is mainly determined by aligned interval records that remain after filtering as data is parsed and are stored for the overlap computations.
+It may vary depending on how many alignments remain after filtering, the numebr of aligned reads, output formats (e.g. all seqeunces in SAM/BAM) and size of the reference database.

 * **Sample 1**: ~ 80 million Illumina PE reads against ~ 70k reference genomes, ~ 1.7 million alignments
 * **Sample 2**: ~ 80 million Illumina PE reads against ~ 70k reference genomes, ~ 63 million alignments